-The Inevitable Defeat of Mister + Pete (R) BUY THE:Poster!
+The Inevitable Defeat of Mister + Pete (R)

 Don't let The Inevitable Defeat of Mister + Pete's catchy if cutesy rhyme of a name nor the fact that the leads are kids mislead you; the key part of the title is "inevitable defeat"--which gives one a clear picture of how gritty and decidedly un-cute George Tillman Jr.'s drama is.
 Michael Starrbury's script may, under the broadest of criteria, technically fall under the tried and true tradition of youth "summer that changed my life" tales.
 However, there hasn't been one quite as raw and real as that of Mister (Skylan Brooks) and Pete (Ethan Dizon), whose sweltering New York summer is not only a coming-of-age trial by fire, but quite literally a fight for their very survival as the pair strive to stick it out on their own after their respective mothers abandon them--physically, that is, for they have long been neglected in just about every other way for long before.